 "London has a lot of palm trees," points out photographer Andi Galdi Vinko before our interview.
 Since then, the city's splashes of tropical topiary have been hard to miss.
-They're propped outside shops, in windows, in parking lots—it's peculiar and comedic and a little bit inspiring (in terms of: focus on just the tree alone and you could be in California, not Chingford).
-This is the world that Andi's photographs inhabit—where the notion exists that, if you look properly at your surroundings, you will always find an element of the absurd.
+They're propped outside shops, in windows, in car parks – it's peculiar and comedic and a little bit inspiring (in terms of: focus on just the tree alone and you could be in California, not Chingford).
+This is the world that Andi's photographs inhabit – where the notion exists that, if you look properly at your surroundings, you will always find an element of the absurd.

-Paradisco, a series of her photos, will be exhibited at her UK debut show this Thursday, June 4.
-The word is a combination of para—Hungarian slang that can be very loosely translated into "the uncanny" or "fear"—and disco, which you already know the meaning of.
+"Paradisco", a series of her photos, will be exhibited at her UK debut show this Thursday, the 4th of June.
+The word is a combination of "para" – Hungarian slang that can be very loosely translated into "the uncanny" or "fear" – and "disco", which you already know the meaning of.
 The word perfectly describes Andi's aesthetic, which is unsettling yet playful, creepy yet bright.

 I had a chat with her over a coffee to speak about the process behind these images, and why "girliness" should be used with self-reflection.

 VICE: Firstly, what does the term "Paradisco" mean, in your words?